RurikV/ajasta-app/ansible-k8s/README.md

 - Creates one master VM and two worker VMs in Yandex Cloud
 - Master gets a static public IP; workers have no public IPs and live on a private subnet shared with master
 - Uses existing project scripts in ./scripts for idempotent provisioning
+- Uses CentOS Stream 9 images (centos-stream-9-oslogin family) for all VMs; the bootstrap script supports RHEL-based systems (CentOS 9) and Debian/Ubuntu.
 - Bootstraps a Kubernetes cluster (kubeadm) automatically: initializes control plane and joins both workers
 - Provides a destroy playbook to remove all created resources